 - 2.7% of the population experience panic attacks

 - 6.8% of the population have social anxiety

 - Anxiety is easily treated.
 But 2/3 adults do not receive any treatment

 - Anxiety is usually caused by a chemical imbalance

-- Women are more affected by anxiety than men, according to statistics.
+- Women are more affected by anxiety than men

 - Anxiety disorders are often caused by extended environmental stress